 The Adjunct Teaching Excellence Award recognizes a member of Ferris’ adjunct faculty who demonstrates excellence in teaching through innovative teaching strategies and exemplary efforts to ensure the quality in the students’ learning experiences.

-Hill, an adjunct instructor in the College of Arts and Sciences, has a teaching style that resonated positively with students.
+Hill, an adjunct instructor in the College of Arts, Sciences and Education, has a teaching style that resonated positively with students.
 In letters of nomination for the award, students described her as welcoming, inviting, patient and enthusiastic.
 One said “she is, by far, the best foreign language instructor I’ve ever had.
 Her enthusiasm for teaching French cannot be surpassed.
 It is evident in every activity we undertake in class, and it has never wavered in the four semesters I’ve been in her classes.
 Her bright humor, knowledge and passion have made going to French class not only an enjoyable experience, but one to look forward to every day.”
 A colleague also remarked about her dedication to students and the hundreds of hours she spends with students outside of the classroom.

 Hill has taught French, English, English as a Second Language and First Year Seminar